preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Roller
 ------
-Contains general settuings only above.
+Contains general settings only, see above.

 Listing with image
 -------------------